Ay-slim/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6-abs.c: Write a function that computes the absolute value of an integer.
 Prototype: int _abs(int);
 FYI: The standard library provides a similar function: abs.
 Run man abs to learn more.

+7-print_last_digit.c: Write a function that prints the last digit of a number.
+Prototype: int print_last_digit(int);
+Returns the value of the last digit

+8-24_hours.c: Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+Prototype: void jack_bauer(void);
+You can listen to this soundtrack while coding :)

+9-times_table.c: Write a function that prints the 9 times table, starting with 0.
+Prototype: void times_table(void);
+Format: see example